Papua New Guinea Travel Advice

 Violence between multiple ethnic or gang-type groups occur consistently, mostly in the Highlands region of Papua New Guinea and in urban areas such as Lae and Port Moresby.
 These can sometimes escalate into outbreaks of tribal wars, often fought with the use of machetes or firearms, with the fighting occurring between the majority ethnic group Melanesiana and the minority groups Micronesians or Polynesians.
 When these conflicts escalate, it is often with little warning and can prove extremely devastating; previous incidents have seen the destruction of housing in public areas, affected services and high rates of injuries or deaths.

-While it is unusual for foreigners to be targeted in this tribal violence, individuals and groups travelling from western countries should do their best to stay off settlement areas and avoid large crowds or gatherings, as this can often indicate an imminent escalation of violence.
+While it is unusual for foreigners to be targeted in this tribal violence, the best travel advice for Papua New Guinea is taht individuals and groups travelling from western countries should do their best to stay off settlement areas and avoid large crowds or gatherings, as this can often indicate an imminent escalation of violence.
 You should monitor the news and other local information sources for insight on any terror or security risks.

 Papua New Guinea's International Relations